- September 28, 2022

 Taking the risk

 Taking that leap of faith and leaving their full-time jobs to focus on growing the business has been a great decision.
 They started networking and made themselves available to new opportunities.
-They reached out to Tanya Counts at the San Diego, Orange, Imperial PTAC, and she started the process for certifications and Bid Match Enrollment.
+They reached out to Tanya Counts at the San Diego, Orange, Imperial PTAC, and she started the process for certifications.
 Margarita received the SB-PW Certification from California State and the ICRA Certification.
 H & M signed a lease to a small office space in a Hubzone location on Pacific Highway, so with Tanya’s help they’re in the process of obtaining their Hubzone and 8(a) certifications.

 Almost immediately after venturing out on their own, they started bidding on projects for other contractors at Naval Base Coronado, Camp Pendleton, Naval Base Point Loma, MCRD, Naval Base San Diego, and Naval Medical Center San Diego.
 They’re currently working on a project with J & J Worldwide Services.